Social World Models: Appendix

 Our approach assumes LLM parsers can reliably convert narratives into \protocolname structures.
 In practice, they may struggle with culturally nuanced or ambiguous scenarios, leading to oversimplified or misleading representations \citep{rao2025normadframeworkmeasuringcultural}.
-Experiments were limited to controlled benchmarks (ToMi, ParaToMi, HiToM, FANToM, MMToM-QA, SOTOPIA, and others detailed in the appendix) and focused on accuracy metrics.
-These settings may not reflect the full complexity of real-world social interactions.
-Still, consistent improvements across both third- and first-person tasks suggest that \protocolname generalizes well.
-Our method scales poorly with scenario complexity.
-Multi-agent settings like SOTOPIA require significant compute, as tracking mental states grows combinatorially.
-Despite this, strong gains even with one-step simulations (N=1) suggest practical approximations are possible.
-We don't explicitly address biases in LLMs, which may carry over into social world models and misrepresent certain groups.
+Experiments are limited to controlled benchmarks (ToMi, ParaToMi, HiToM, FANToM, MMToM-QA, SOTOPIA, and others detailed in the appendix) and mostly use accuracy or goal-completion metrics.
+These settings do not establish generalization to real-world interactions, and access-controlled data reduces but does not eliminate contamination risk.
+While our \texttt{Foresee and Act} algorithm looks one step ahead, longer rollouts could potentially offer more benefits.
+However, it also compounds both inference cost and model error: imperfect predicted states may drift over multiple steps, and agents may overfit to artifacts in the simulated trajectory.
+We left the study for longer rollouts for future work.
+We do not explicitly address biases in LLMs, which may carry over into social world models and misrepresent certain groups.
 Representing mental states also raises privacy concerns.
-However, the structured format makes such issues more visible and easier to audit than black-box methods.
-Finally, our method uses predefined templates rather than learning representations from raw experience, which may limit generalization.
-However, its modular design allows for future integration with learned representation methods as they improve.
+Making assumptions explicit may aid inspection, but it does not prevent these harms.
+Finally, our parser is prompted with a predefined schema rather than trained from raw experience.
+A useful next step is to train or distill a smaller parser from corrected \protocolname examples, then test whether it preserves observation fidelity on new domains.